justmoon/node-foundationdblayers/README.md

 - **Table Layer** - store related data in row/column format used in traditional RDBMS systems.
 - **Bloom Filter Layer** - a space-efficient data structure that tests whether an element is a set member.
 False positives are possible.
 False negatives are not possible.
 - **Scored Set Layer** - simple data structure that tracks scores for specific ids.
 Adding an element to the set increments its score, removing the element decrements the score.
 - **Relationship Graph Layer** - track parent -> child and bidirectional relationships.
+Good for tracking relationships such as friends
+(ie: Facebook relationship type) and follows/follower (ie: Twitter relationship type).
+Can also be used to model RDBMS data relationships such as one-to-one, one-to-many and many-to-many.

 Upcomming layers include: